-Detailed analysis of selected examples of music from the late 19th and early 20th centuries.
+sic from the late 19th and early 20th centuries.
 520 Analytical Techniques.
-(3) S, SS Analytical techniques systematically applied to music.
+(3) S, SS

+Analytical techniques systematically applied to music.
 Concentration on structural and compositional procedures.

 523 Advanced Composition.
-(2) F, S

-Advanced music composition, including complex techniques and larger structure.
+(2-3) F, S Advanced music composition, including complex techniques and larger structure.
 May be repeated for credit.
-Prerequisite: instructor approval.
+Prerequisite: instructor ap-

 525 Pedagogy of Theory.
-(3) F '94

-Practices and principles of teaching music theory.
+(3) F '96 Practices and principles of teaching music theory.
 Emphasizes most desirable and practical offerings possible.
 Comparative studies of existing practices.

 527 History of Music Theory.
-(3) F, S Theory from Pythagoras to the present.
+(3) F, S Theory from Pythagoras to the 16th century.
 Need not be taken in sequence with MTC 528.

 528 History of Music Theory.
-(3) F, S Theory from Pythagoras to the present.
+(3) F, S Theory from the 17th century to the present.
 Need not be taken in sequence with MTC 527.